 For those that don’t have a lot of time to read, I’ll get straight to it.
-In the US, a Weimaraner puppy costs from about $800 to $3,000 (spring 2022 prices).
-The high end is almost 4 times the price of the low end — that’s a huge range!
+In the US, a Weimaraner puppy costs from about $1,000 to $3,200 (fall 2023 prices).
+The high end is more than three times the price of the low end — that’s a huge range!

 Let’s look at the low end first.
 While you cannot make judgments about the quality of a breeder based on price alone, bargain-basement prices typically reflect bargain-basement practices.
 Not always, but do your homework and ask the right questions to find out!

 Cost of ownership runs about $1,000 a year (at least!) so going cheap really doesn’t make sense overall.
 Your initial savings can easily be eaten up in 2 seconds if you have a rambunctious puppy that gets into things or is prone to minor injuries.
 (Let’s be real here.
 You are planning on getting Weimaraner puppy.
 There will be unexpected costs!)

 Make sure that the breeder is doing the things listed below as it justifies the Weimaraner puppy price.
 Health testing is expensive, and so is raising a litter the right way so that you have the best start you can with your puppy.
 If the breeder is not doing the things listed below and merely sticking a high price tag on that cute puppy counting on you to make an emotional (not intellectual) purchase — beware!!

 Cost of Breeding a Weimaraner Litter